carlstype/techna-sans/README.md

 but there is also a set of tabular figures available.
 Tabular figures makes each number take up the same space, which helps when setting tabular data.
-The tabular figures can be enabled in CSS with `font-variant-numeric: tabular-nums`, or alternatively `font-feature-settings: 'tnum'`.
+The tabular figures can be enabled in CSS with `font-variant-numeric: tabular-nums`.

 ## Language support